Léa Seydoux: Personal life

 Seydoux's godfather is footwear designer Christian Louboutin.

 Seydoux lives in Paris.
 She was in a long-term relationship with André Meyer beginning in 2013.
-Seydoux has two sons, born in January 2017 and December 2024.
+They had a son, born in January 2017.
+As of 2026, Seydoux is in a relationship with Italian film producer Tommaso Bertani, with whom she has a second son, born in December 2024.

 In the wake of the Harvey Weinstein sexual abuse cases and the MeToo movement in 2017, she accused Harvey Weinstein of sexual assault.

 In 2019, Reader's Digest named her in their list of "Amazing French actresses in film history".
 In 2020, Seydoux was included on Vogues list of "The most beautiful French actresses of all time".
 In 2022, she was made a Dame of the National Order of Merit by the French government.

 In July 2021, Seydoux missed the 74th Cannes Film Festival, where she had four films at that year's selection, due to testing positive for COVID-19.

 In September 2023, Seydoux was absent from the premiere of The Beast at the 80th Venice International Film Festival, in support of the 2023 SAG-AFTRA strike.

+Politics

 In June 2024, Seydoux signed a petition addressed to French President Emmanuel Macron demanding that France officially recognize the State of Palestine.
-In May 2025, Seydoux signed an open letter criticizing the film industry's "passivity" during the ongoing Gaza conflict.
+In May 2025, Seydoux signed an open letter criticizing the film industry's "passivity" during the ongoing Gaza genocide.